 Support the women

 Darjeeling is full of hardworking women folk.
 While holidaying in the hill station, take the initiative to help the women out.
 Visit the Hayden Hall with the intention of helping women.
-You can volunteer few hours for education and training.
+You can volunteer a few hours for education and training.
 In addition, you can see them at work.
 These amiable folks have some interesting stories to tell.

 Also, lend your support by buying something from the shop.
 The hand-woven carpets and bags, or knitted hats and socks are beautiful, and your money goes into empowering the women.